 Detox is a great first step to recovery.
 If you’re still actively drinking, it’s not possible to recover from AUD.

 Detoxing helps the body readjust to not having alcohol in the system.
 When alcohol is consumed on a regular basis, the brain and other organs become used to it.
-When alcohol is taken away, it can take time for the body to recover, but this process is very important to healing and long-term recovery from substance abuse.
+When alcohol is taken away, it can take time for the body to recover, but this process is very important to healing and long-term recovery from substance use.

 Not everyone who detoxes from alcohol does so intentionally.
 Since the detox process can begin as quickly as 6 hours after your last drink is consumed, someone might start going through withdrawal and detox without realizing it.